What is a Healthy Retirement?

 “…Those who don’t have time for exercise will sooner or later have to find time for illness…” –Unknown

-In conversation I used this phrase on a co-worker a few days ago, and they didn’t get it.
+In conversation, I used this phrase on a co-worker a few days ago, and they didn’t get it.
 I keep trying to get across to my younger co-workers and peers that retirement planning in terms of your finances is essential.
-As Civil Servants, it is not as hard, due to the current Pension Plan, but, no matter how much money you save, if you are too sick (or worse dead), it means nothing.
-The most important advice I can give for retirement is Don’t Die, before you can retire.
+As Civil Servants, it is not as complex, due to the current Pension Plan, but, no matter how much money you save, if you are too sick (or worse, dead), it means nothing.
+My most important advice for retirement is Don’t Die, before you can retire.
 What do you need for a healthy retirement?
 Read on.

 The day of retirement have finally come

 Get a gold watch and your work is done

 — Seasick Steve, “What a Way to Go”

 Oh and one other acidic piece of advice for my readers who still smoke, save yourself some money by not saving for your retirement.
 Enjoy your money now, because you aren’t going to need it.
 The other side of the coin is, I hope you have a medical plan for your retirement, because (if you make it to your retirement) you are going to need THAT!
 How dare I say that?

 I watched my Father smoke, and his retirement was spent in a wheelchair.
 Did his smoking cause it?
 I think so.
 You want to do something for your retirement?
 Quit smoking, put your smokes money in a retirement account and start exercising, it might not be too late.
 First comment that says, “… it’s my body…”, gets the Second Hand Smoke boot in the groin award (I worked for a tobacco company I have a good idea what is in those things).

 I continue to visit the gym.
 I am not in the shape I want to be (closer to a milk bag held on one corner as a shape).
 The work will continue on.